 Do the Digit Insurance

 Sitting yoga asanas involve a lower risk of falling and injury.
-They are ideal for improving flexibility and strength in your lower body as they build stamina by toning your abdominal organs.
-In addition, practising sitting yoga poses daily will help in stretching your hamstrings, quads, glutes, back muscles, and calves.
+They are ideal for improving flexibility and strength in your lower body and building stamina by toning your abdominal organs.
+In addition, practising sitting yoga poses daily will help stretch your hamstrings, quads, glutes, back muscles, and calves.

 1. Lotus Pose

 Also known as Padmasana, this yoga pose is extremely beneficial for developing your overall body posture as it stretches your backbone.
-Additionally, Lotus Pose strengthens your bones and joints, relieves you from pains and cramps caused during menstruation, and massages your lower abdomen and pelvic organs.
+Additionally, the lotus pose strengthens your bones and joints, relieves you from pains and cramps caused during menstruation, and massages your lower abdomen and pelvic organs.

 Step 1: Sit on a floor mat and gently stretch your legs in front.